JannikXDev/Community/README.md

 **Welcome to Nero Studios Github, a place where u can get links to Games and our discord server, here we also post announcements for new releases and updates upon our Games.
-If u would like to get the real experience we recommend u joining our discord server!**
+If u would like to get the real experience we recommend u joining our discord server! if u would like to know more about Nero Studios read the [Wikipedia](https://github.com/JannikXDev/Nero-Studios/wiki)!**

 # Founder 👑